FreddyE1982/stsmoddergui/futures.md

 helpers that merge preset dictionaries into blueprints so mods can opt-in via a single call and plugins can contribute additional presets through ``PLUGIN_MANAGER`` broadcasts.

+## Generalised dynamic keyword placeholders

+Now that Exhaustive cards translate ``{uses}`` into the runtime ``!stslib:ex!`` token automatically, extend the formatter so other numeric keywords (Refund, Persist, Fleeting, Soulbound, etc.) can expose intuitive placeholders as well.
+Usage: build a mapping from keyword name to dynamic token within ``_uses_placeholder`` (renamed to a generic helper) and document the supported placeholders in the wrapper README.
+Plugins should be able to contribute additional mappings through a shared registry exposed on ``PLUGIN_MANAGER``.

 ## ProjectLayout localisation variants

 Teach ``ModProject.scaffold`` to generate localisation folders for multiple languages in one go (eng, fra, deu, zhs, etc.) and expose a helper that mirrors ``resource_path`` for localisation files.
 Usage: extend the scaffold signature with ``languages: Sequence[str]`` and update ``ProjectLayout`` with a mapping from language codes to directories so future tutorials can demonstrate multi-language text packs out of the box.